-In the three months ended March 31, 2015, we changed our definition of customer count to better align to a global standard for business identification and tracking.
+In the first quarter of 2015, we changed our definition of customer count to better align to a global standard for business identification and tracking.
 Previously, we generally defined a customer as an entity with an active subscription contract as of the measurement date.
 In situations where a single contract applied to entities with multiple subsidiaries or divisions, universities or governmental organizations, each entity that had contracted for a separate production instance of our services was counted as a separate customer.
-Beginning on January 1, 2015, a customer is defined as an entity with a unique Dunn & Bradstreet Global Ultimate ("GULT") Data Universal Numbering System ("DUNS") and an active subscription contract as of the measurement date.
+Beginning on January 1, 2015, a customer is defined as an entity with a unique Dunn & Bradstreet Global Ultimate, or GULT, Data Universal Numbering System, or DUNS, and an active subscription contract as of the measurement date.
 The DUNS number is a global standard for business identification and tracking.
-We will make exceptions for holding companies, government entities, and other organizations for which the GULT, in our judgment, does not accurately represent the ServiceNow customer.
-For example, while all US government agencies roll up to "Government of the United States" under the GULT, we count each government agency that we contract with as a separate customer.
+We will make exceptions for holding companies, government entities and other organizations for which the GULT, in our judgment, does not accurately represent the ServiceNow customer.
+For example, while all U.S. government agencies roll up to "Government of the United States" under the GULT, we count each government agency that we contract with as a separate customer.
 Our customer count continues to exclude customers of our Express product offering, which is our standardized IT service management solution.

-The change in customer count definition reduced our customer count as of March 31, 2014 by 281 customers.
+The change in customer count definition reduced our customer count as of June 30, 2014 by 318 customers.
 As total customer count is a factor used in the calculation of other metrics we disclose (upsell rate, number of customers with ACV greater than \$1 million, annual total revenues per customer and average contract term for new customers, upsells and renewals), we have revised previously disclosed numbers for the impacted metrics to ensure comparability across the periods.

 Number of customers with ACV greater than \$1 million.
 We count the total number of customers with ACV greater than \$1 million as of the end of the period.
-We had 168 and 96 customers with ACV greater than \$1 million as of March 31, 2015 and 2014, respectively.
+We had 186 and 111 customers with ACV greater than \$1 million as of June 30, 2015 and 2014, respectively.

-The number of deals with net new ACV greater than \$1 million entered into during the three months ended March 31, 2015 and 2014 were eight and nine, respectively.
+The number of deals with net new ACV greater than \$1 million entered into during the three months ended June 30, 2015 and 2014 were 9 and 4, respectively and 17 and 13 during the six months ended June 30, 2015 and 2014, respectively.
 We define net new ACV as ACV from new customers and upsells to existing customers, net of losses to those customers.